Coder7867/Amazon-Review-Sentiment-Classifier/README.md

 Build a sentiment classifier that analyzes Amazon product reviews and predicts whether the sentiment is positive or negative.

+## Dataset

+This project uses the [Amazon Product Reviews dataset](https://www.kaggle.com/datasets/datafiniti/amazon-product-reviews) from Kaggle.
+It contains thousands of product reviews with associated metadata such as star ratings and review text.

+- Source: Kaggle
+- Type: Text + Ratings
+- Size: ~100,000 reviews
+- Use Case: Sentiment classification based on review text

 ## Project Structure

 ```